splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/60-log-observer-connect.md

 {{% /tab %}}
 {{< /tabs >}}

-The containers should now be stored in the local repository, lets confirm by checking the catalog,
+The containers should now be stored in the local repository, let's confirm by checking the catalog,

 ```bash
  curl -X GET http://localhost:9999/v2/_catalog